Dr Kate E Stevens - BSc (Hons, UK), MSc (UK), DClinPsy (UK), HCPC (UK), BABCP (UK)

 Dr Kate is an accredited Clinical Psychologist who has been working with individuals and families for over 15 years.
 Kate completed her doctoral clinical training at University College London in 2009.
 Kate further has an MSc in Criminological Psychology and has completed post-graduate study in Family Therapy at King’s College London, U.K.

 Dr Kate has experience working in a range of settings including community, outpatient, inpatient and specialist mental health centres and schools.
-Her work has encompassed a range of emotional and behavioural difficulties including depression, stress, anxiety disorders, anger management problems, psychosis and relationship difficulties.
+Her work has encompassed a range of emotional and behavioural difficulties including stress, depression, anxiety, anger management problems and psychosis.
 Kate strives to be a warm, compassionate and thoughtful practitioner.
 She uses evidence-based approaches to support clients to understand emotional and relational difficulties that they experience.
-Kate predominantly uses cognitive-behaviour therapy and family therapy and specialises in working with adolescents (10+) and adults (individually or in couples/ families).
+Kate predominantly uses cognitive-behaviour therapy (CBT), acceptance and commitment therapy (ACT) and family therapy to work towards goals that a client has identified.
+Kate specialises in working with teens and adults.